ProductTeamHash/SwiftDown/README.md

 # SwiftDown
-SwiftDown is an app store for Windows 10/7
+<div style="text-align: right"> SwiftDown is an app store for Windows 10/7

 Its still in development so we will be releasing alpha and then beta and then full release.